Cookies on this website

 Friday 13 September 2024 Day 1 – Research Symposium

-Location: Oxford University Natural History Museum
+Location: Oxford University Museum of Natural History

 For the very first time, experts from a wide range of scientific backgrounds will be travelling to Oxford to share insights relevant to Body Focused Repetitive Behaviours (BFRBs).
 Some of these scientists have studied BFRBs for their whole careers, others had never heard of BFRBs until this year, but all will have something important to tell us.
 Alongside the researchers, people with lived experience of BFRBs will share their insights - lived experience is at the heart of this event, and Day 2 (see below) is especially designed for and by people with BFRBs.